 Falls are both frequent accidents on construction sites and a common cause of spinal cord trauma and paralysis.
 Construction workers perform their jobs on ladders, scaffolding, roofs, cranes, and other structures that place them above the ground, often high above the ground.
-Falls are relatively common and pose substantial injury risks.
+Falls are quite common and these pose substantial risks for injuries.
 When people suffer injury higher on the spinal cord, the results are catastrophic.
 People with quadriplegia need personal care around the clock and assistance with basic activities such as dressing and eating.
 Injuries to the lower cervical vertebrae or thoracic vertebrae can result in paraplegia, irreparably affecting movement and nerve sensation in the lower body and legs.
 Victims with paraplegia may be confined to a wheelchair or may learn to drive a modified car.

 Every year on construction sites, thousands of people are struck by falling objects, tools and heavy machinery, such as crane loads and forklifts, causing incapacitating injury and death.
-Heavy machine or falling objects can easily damage the spinal column through a severe blow to the neck or back, culminating in permanent or temporary loss of function.
+Heavy machines or falling objects can easily damage the spinal column through a severe blow to the neck or back, culminating in permanent or temporary loss of function.

 Examples of struck-by accidents that can result in paralysis: